webplatform/docs/tutorials/svg_primer/index.md

 # Open up the SVG template in your text editor of choice and rename it as <q>rectangle.svg</q>.
 # Between the SVG tags add the <code>rect</code> element as follows: &lt;rect /&gt;
 # Now the rectangle has to be placed on the canvas, in the required position.
-The co-ordinates of the upper left hand corner of the shape are specified using the <code>x<code> and <code>y</code> attributes:&lt;rect x="0" y="0"/&gt;
+The co-ordinates of the upper left hand corner of the shape are specified using the <code>x</code> and <code>y</code> attributes: &lt;rect x="0" y="0"/&gt;

 The width is specified using the <code>width</code> attribute, and the height is specified with (you guessed it) the <code>height</code> attribute: